esl/MongooseIM/doc/modules/mod_pubsub.md

 Uses the exact same features as the flat plugin but additionally organises nodes in a tree.
 Basically it follows a scheme similar to the filesystem's structure.
-Every user can create nodes in its own home root: e.g `/home/user`.
+Every user can create nodes in their own home root: e.g `/home/user`.
 Each node can contain items and/or sub-nodes.

 #### `<<"pep">>`